joemcmahon/Csgrouper/README.txt

 sequence tonality so as to produce a mode.
 Classic modes are available as well as invented ones.

-These basic tools together with a developable set of a dozen of serial sequence production functions permit the creation a list of sequence definitions, each of them having its proper number of intervals and/or mode and its own instrument, size, tempo, development rules etc...
+These basic tools together with a developable set of a dozen serial sequence production functions permit the creation a list of sequence definitions, each of them having its proper number of intervals and/or mode and its own instrument, size, tempo, development rules etc...